Why Are My Calls Failing? Every Reason & Fix (2026)

 Calls fail for five main reasons: no signal, wrong number format, carrier blocking (including STIR/SHAKEN spam filters), network congestion, or insufficient balance.
 The fix depends on the cause — and most failed calls can be resolved in under a minute.

 This guide covers every reason your calls might fail — from cell phone signal issues to VoIP packet loss, international dialing mistakes, STIR/SHAKEN blocking, carrier outages, and rural call completion problems.
-Each section includes the specific fix.
+Each section includes the specific fix so you can get your calls working immediately.

 Quick Diagnostic: Why Did Your Call Fail?

-5. Choppy/robotic audio then drops: VoIP jitter (>30ms), packet loss, or codec mismatch.
-Switch to wired connection.
+VoIP jitter (>30ms), packet loss, or codec mismatch.
+Switch to a wired connection.

 Cell Phone Call Failures